Valegate/.github/profile/README.md

 ## 🛠️ Development

-Valegate runs on a mix of:
+Beyond Horizons runs on a mix of:
 - **Custom-built plugins** developed in-house
 - **Well-known community plugins**, carefully configured to fit our vision